arkarmintun1/web-auction/readme.md

   - All the biddings are listed below for reference
   - Sorting by Price also works
   - Countdowns are shown on each items
+  - Auto bidding can be turn on by clicking on the checkbox
+  - Real-time update of biddings are shown
 - If you sign in with admin account, you will be redirectd to dashboard `/` page
   - Dashboard include bid creation form on which you can type name, description, image, bidding end date, etc (Create)
   - You can also view the detail page (Read), update item informations (Update), and delete item (Delete)